AI for Sustainable Farming: Tackling Greenhouse Gas Emissions and Empowering Responsible Finance

 Our Approach

-This Omdena Challenge project aimed to address some of the challenges listed above by developing a machine learning-based system for estimating nitrous oxide (N2O) emissions from input data, such as soil properties, weather conditions, and crop information.
-The initial part of the project focused on exploring and analyzing available data sets, particularly satellite data.
-We identified available APIs for accessing satellite data and gathered information on their functionalities and wrote short summaries.
-We also acquired information on the characteristics of available satellites, including the spatial and temporal resolution and available bands.
+The Omdena Challenge project aimed to solve several key challenges by creating a machine learning system to estimate nitrous oxide (N₂O) emissions using input data such as soil properties, weather conditions, and crop details.
+The first phase of the project involved exploring and analyzing available datasets, especially satellite data.
+The team identified APIs that provide access to satellite imagery and summarized their functionalities.
+They also collected information about satellite characteristics, including spatial resolution, temporal resolution, and available data bands.

 Available satellite data APIs